-The Hock and Stifle, as the main lower and upper rear-leg joints of the horse, bear not only a majority of horse and rider weight, but they are subject to the brunt of all the abuse that comes from pushing off or propulsion, as well as the demands of extended running or trotting.
-Then, you have more dramatic demands involved in jumping or twisting activities such as barrel racing or other events such as calf roping and such.
+Hock and Stifle problems in horses, revolve around the central lower and upper rear-leg joints.
+They bear, not only a majority of horse and rider weight, but they are subject to the brunt of all the abuse that comes from pushing off for propulsion.
+This also includes the demands of extended running or trotting.
+In general, you have more severe needs involved in jumping or twisting activities such as barrel racing and calf roping.
 No wonder that these joints are especially susceptible to injury, trauma, or wear.

-- May have an on-again off-again or intermittent lameness
+- May have an on-again-off-again or intermittent lameness.

 - Noticeable heat or swelling in the leg at the joint.

-- Going downhill or backing off a trailer may be something that they resist doing
+- Going downhill or backing off a trailer may be something that they resist doing.

 The stifle joint is remarkably similar to the human knee.
 When picking up a horse’s hind leg, the stifle joint bends forward, just as a person’s knee does when climbing stairs.
-This hind leg joint is one of the largest and most complex in the horse’s entire body.
+This back leg joint is one of the largest and most complex in the horse’s entire body.

-Equine Chiropractic and/or Acupuncture treatments for hock or stifle issues is a widely popular practice.
-Although, as in most cases of any therapies, there are well trained people and some not-so-good ones.
+Equine Chiropractic and/or Acupuncture treatments for hock or stifle issues are a widely popular practice.
+Although, as in most therapies, there are well-trained people and some not-so-good ones.

 Natural Support for Hock and Stifle Joints